milind-kulshrestha/fred_mcp_server/README.md

 - `comparative-analysis`: How to perform comparative analysis of economic indicators
 - `latest-data-analysis`: How to analyze the latest economic indicators

+## FRED API Disclaimer

+This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.
+By using this product, you agree to comply with the [FRED® API Terms of Use](https://fred.stlouisfed.org/docs/api/terms_of_use.html).

 ## License

 MIT